opea-project/GenAIInfra/microservices-connector/usage_guide.md

 ## Use GMC to delete the chatQnA Pipeline

-you can delete all the resources by deleting the pipeline
+you can delete all the resources by deleting the gmc custom resource

 ```
 $ kubectl delete gmc -n chatqa chatqa